HOSTING A YA CONFERENCE

 The LOC and CT discuss the journal to be contacted and the details of the selection process.
 The normal procedure is that the keynote speakers and track chairs select the best paper of their sessions, then the decision is jointly taken during the conference and announced at the conference dinner – see programs of previous editions.

 The BPP is mostly selected based on a top 5/10/… of papers.
-These papers will be invited to publish their paper in the AESOP-YA managed open-access international peer-reviewed journal PlaNext.
+These papers will be invited to be published in the AESOP-YA managed open-access international peer-reviewed journal PlaNext.
 Mostly, one of the keynotes is asked to act as guest editor together with someone from the CT and/or LOC.
 Check the previous volumes of PlaNext for more information.

 During the conference